CLOSE SEARCH

 As a director you may be considerting resigning for reasons such as strategic disagreement, loss of confidence in the board, personal circumstances, or to avoid potential conflicts of interest or liability.

 Under English law, a director can resign by giving written notice to the company, typically by letter or email.
 No special form or board approval is needed unless the company’s articles say otherwise.The process usually involves giving written notice in line with the service agreement or articles, ensuring any board resolutions are recorded, and filing the resignation (Form TM01) at Companies House.
-It’s also good practice to settle any outstanding duties and manage a clear handover.

 The implications and risks of resignation can be significant, including potential legal, financial, and practical risks.
 Directors may remain liable for past actions, including breaches of duty or wrongful trading, and could lose out on remuneration, bonuses, or share options.